aditirkrishna/the-mother-protocol/chapters/01-the-filing-room.md

 An archive allergic to closure.

 Her hand hovers.
 Trembles.
 Not fear.
 Anticipation?
 Or maybe just the ghost of too much caffeine on an empty stomach.
+Tuesday?
+Wednesday?
 Calendars are fascist constructs anyway.
 She grabs a folder.
 Thick.
 Cold.
 Like holding a slab of frozen lake.

 - SUBJECT: SELIN M